scrtlabs/SecretNetwork/docs/validators-and-full-nodes/run-full-node-mainnet.md

 - A public IP address
 - Open ports `TCP 26656 & 26657` _Note: If you're behind a router or firewall then you'll need to port forward on the network device._
 - Reading https://docs.tendermint.com/master/tendermint-core/running-in-production.html
-- RPC address of an already active node.
-You can use `registration.enigma.co:26657`, or any other node that exposes RPC services.
-- Account with at least 1 SCRT

 ### Minimum requirements